dwilsondev/sage-animated-image-generator/README.md

 ### WebP Encoder (image/zip uploads only)
 Sets the encoder for WebP.
 The default is `ffmpeg`.
 If you have img2webp installed, set this to `img2webp`.

-Note: Video uploads will always use ffmpeg for the encoder.

 ### libwebp
-Set whether ffmpeg should use libwebp when creating animated WebP images.
+Set whether ffmpeg should use libwebp when creating animated WebP.
 Set to `enabled` or `disabled`.

 ### Video Timestamps (experimental)
 Enable or disable video timestamps feature for video uploads.
 Set to `enabled` or `disabled`.